- Zig 94.6%

 - pretty ui (blurred background, ring, device border)

-The most recent successful CI run in the Actions tab will have binary artifacts uploaded.
+The most recent successful CI run in the Actions tab will have binary artifacts uploaded (Linux users can find the flatpak here).

 Alternatively: